prasadveltech/connect4-scala/Readme.md

 ## Spec

-The program should support the folloing commands:
+The program should support the following commands:

 C <width> <height> - Create a new canvas.
     E.g. create "C 4 4" creates a canvas of dimensions 4 4